-Distracted driving is one of the leading causes of car accidents in New York.
-There are many
+Distracted driving is one of the leading causes of auto accidents in New York.
+There are

-distractions that can cause drivers to look away from the road, but one
+many distractions that can cause drivers to look away from the road, but

-of the most common reasons is texting while driving.
-Many drivers try
+one of the most common reasons is texting while driving.
+Many drivers

-to send a quick reply to confirm plans or ask a question, but even a few
+try to send a quick reply to confirm plans or ask a question, but even

-seconds of distraction is all it takes to cause a serious accident.
-For
+a few seconds of distraction is all it takes to cause a serious accident.

-this reason, the state of New York is cracking down on drivers who are
+For this reason, the state of New York is cracking down on drivers who

-texting behind the wheel.
-Despite the state’s efforts, drivers still
+are texting behind the wheel.
+Despite the state’s efforts, drivers